BRIEF-MSCI says inflows to reach $340 bln if all China A shares included in futures

-June 21 * MSCI Inc. expects initial inflows following partial inclusion of A share to be around $17 billion to $18 billion
+June 21 (Reuters) - * MSCI Inc. expects initial inflows following partial inclusion of A share to be around $17 billion to $18 billion

 * Inflows could reach around $340 billion if China A shares fully included in futures, according to an MSCI executive